italia/daf-docs/datamgmt/metacatalog.rst

 These metadata are used to manage the dataset within DAF logics and conventions, from input sources to storage options to ingesiton pipelines mechanics.

+* ``inactive``: optional boolean, true if the dataset entry has been created as inactive (that is, no effects on the system has been created, e.g. no ingestion pipeline has been started for the dataset yet).
 * ``group_access``: (name, role)
 * ``group_own``:...
 * ``input_src``: (url, srv_pull, srv_push, daf_dataset, sftp)